 Demographic segmentation benefits

-    The vast benefits that demographic segmentation in marketing can bring to your business include:
+The vast benefits of demographic segmentation in marketing include:

 - Better personalization

 And there’s so much more.
 For a relatively simple strategy that requires little more than a good marketing automation tool, demographic segmentation delivers an impressive bang for your buck.

 👉 Check out this article on behavioural segmentation by Omnisend to learn more about different kinds of segmentation.

 In this section, we will explore specific methods to gather valuable demographic segmentation data tailored for ecommerce businesses: